We are responsible for the collection, monitoring and publication of rail customer complaints.

 Complaints data submission

-Train operators must use the complaints template (found within the related documents) to submit data to ORR from April 2016.
+Train operators must use one of the templates found under related publications below to submit data to ORR.

-We have produced guidance to explain the requirements for the data collection (also within the related documents section).
+Guidance to explain the requirements for the data collection can also be found in the related publications section.

 Guidance on complaints handling procedures for licence holders is available.